devopsgroup-io/catapult/README.md

 Catapult requires a [Developer Setup](#developer-setup), [Instance Setup](#instance-setup), and [Services Setup](#services-setup) as described in the following sections.

+There are two roles when using Catapult, Catapult User and Catapult Admin.

+* Catapult Users are developers who use Catapult for developing within the websites that the Catapult Admin has added and configured
+* Catapult Admins are administrators who setup their organization's Catapult instance and required services

+The Catapult User only needs to complete the [Developer Setup](#developer-setup) and the Catapult Admin completes the [Instance Setup](#instance-setup) and [Services Setup](#services-setup).

 **Please Note:**
 * It is advised to turn off any antivirus software that you may have installed during setup and usage of Catapult - tasks such as forwarding ports and writing hosts files may be blocked.
 * Virtualizaion must be enabled in the BIOS of the developer's workstation - follow [this how-to](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/5/html/Virtualization/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html) to get started.